-State Legislative and Regulatory Activity Updates
+State Legislative and Regulatory Activity Update

-State Legislative and Regulatory Activity Update - May 7, 2013
+State Legislative and Regulatory Activity Update

-PSCUs open doors to many of the 13 million unemployed and 90 million underemployed Americans by providing a skills-based education.
+PSCUs open doors to many of the 13 million unemployed and 90 million undereducated Americans by providing a skills-based education.
 To remain competitive over the next decade, we must identify between 8 and 23 million new workers with postsecondary skills.PSCUs are a necessary part of that solution, having produced over 800,000 degrees last year alone.